The short version:

 If the landing page headline doesn't reflect the keyword or the ad copy, you've found your Quality Score leak.
 If the same generic headline serves all five campaigns, you've found five leaks.

 Fix the match first, then optimize the page.
 Most teams do it backward.
 They redesign the page, hoping the new version converts better.
+Following landing page best practices for Google Ads ensures changes address relevance before aesthetics.
 But if the new page still says the same thing to every campaign, the relevance problem remains.
 Using campaign data to trigger page-level personalization is the fix that addresses the root cause, and it doesn't require a redesign.